Holding an event

 Application process

 We need to check that your proposal is viable before asking you to make a formal application.
+This is a requirement for all new events, or repeat events with significant changes.
 For example, we need to be sure that:

 • you are applying through the correct process